 Brexit import goods into GB from EU; customs and VAT

-After 31 December 2020, the UK is out of the EU Customs Union and VAT regime.
-This means goods being imported from the EU into the UK, excluding Northern Ireland (‘Great Britain’ or ‘GB’), face new customs declarations, tariffs, inspection and import VAT obligations.
+The UK is now out of the EU Customs Union and VAT regime.
+This means goods being imported from the EU into the UK, excluding Northern Ireland (‘Great Britain’ or ‘GB’), face new customs declarations, inspection and import VAT obligations.
 NI has a different VAT and customs Brexit regime.
+A Brexit free trade deal with no goods tariffs or quotas was announced 24 December 2020.

 The guide below provides details of the steps to import goods from the EU into GB from 2021.
-It covers both the option of deferred UK customs declarations or standard declarations, tariffs and VAT.
+It covers both the option of deferred UK customs declarations or standard declarations and import VAT.
 You can review the customs and VAT processes for GB exports to EU.

 1. Determine the Importer of Record

 If the import includes two parties, and not just one business moving goods between the UK and EU, they need to agree which side will be responsible for the clearance requirements.
-This includes customs import declarations, import duties or tariffs and import VAT.
-The elected party is known as the importer of record.
+This includes customs import declarations, import duties or tariffs (if payable) and import VAT.
+The elected party is known as the Importer of Record.

 2. Get a UK EORI

 To identify yourself to the UK customs authorities for imports (and exports) you will need an Economic Operator Registration Identification (EORI) number.
 This must be entered onto all UK customs declarations and similar paperwork.
 HMRC has already issued these to all UK VAT registered businesses with international trade.
-UK and EU businesses importing goods may now apply to HMRC if they do not already have a number.
+Businesses importing goods may now apply to HMRC if they do not already have a number.
+If you are importing into the UK, you must be a resident business for certain UK Customs issues, including the declarations.
+You may require an import customs representative if you are not a UK-resident importer.

-Certain goods require the importer to obtain a license or certificate from various UK government departments.
+Certain goods require the importer to obtain a licence or certificate from various UK government departments.
 This includes animals, plants, agricultural products, medicines, chemicals and weapons.

 4. Import VAT obligations